joshilewis/-joshilewis.github.com/_drafts/2016-11-22-dimensions-of-tests-model.md

 For example, if we need tests that give us information about the behaviour of the whole system, which will be valuable for a long time, we're most likely willing to compromise on speed of execution and variation.
 The trade-off is now explicit and *deliberate*.
 Traditionally we would have ruled out such a test immediately because it would take too long to run.

-The way I see the model being used is for teams to decide what system feedback they're missing, decide what trade-offs to make, and then what kind of tests to write.
+The way I'd like to see the model being used is for teams to decide what system feedback they're missing, decide what trade-offs to make, and then what kind of tests to write.